b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ### Solution to Exercise 5 {#sec:statistics_intro_exercise5_solution}

-OK, so we assume that Peter is a better player than John and he consistently wins with the ratio 5 to 1 (5:1) with his opponent (this is our true $H_{A}$).
+OK, so we assume that Peter is a better player than John and he consistently wins with John.
+On average he wins with the ratio 5 to 1 (5:1) with his opponent (this is our true $H_{A}$).
 Let's write a function that gives us the result of the experiment if this $H_{A}$ is true.

 ```jl
 s = """